johnvicencio/XMLCrud/README.md

 5. Use an XML file as the database.
 Every record saved is serialized and deserialized when read.

 ## What is XML?
-XML stands for Extensible Markup Language, and it is a markup language that formats data into a hierarchy and represents the data that it holds.
-Although HTML also has elements that represent data in a hierarchy, XML describes the content rather than describes the content.
-In this application, the XML file itself serves as the database because it contains data for each record, which includes the Id, Question, and Answer.
+XML is an acronym for Extensible Markup Language, a markup language that structures data into a hierarchy and represents the information it contains.
+Unlike HTML, which also has elements that arrange data hierarchically, XML describes the content rather than its presentation.
+In this application, the XML file serves as the database because it contains the data for each record, including the Id, Question, and Answer.
+However, in reality, even a JSON file or a plain text file that organizes data in a meaningful way can also serve as a database.
 ## Using the application
 1. Run the application.
 2. A terminal window will show a menu for selection.